-Now you're an expert on the merits of this super ingredient for parched skin, we've found six products with glycerin in for you to try out.
+Now that you're an expert on the merits of this super ingredient for parched skin, we've found six products with glycerin for you to try out.

-NMF's protect the outer layer of the skin and keep it drenched with moisture.
-This purse-friendly moisturizer packs them in with glycerin, hyaluronic acid, amino acids and more for the thirstiest of skins.
+NMF's are meant to protect the outer layer of the skin and keep it drenched with moisture.
+This wallet-friendly moisturizer packs them in with glycerin, hyaluronic acid, amino acids, and more for the thirstiest of skins.